FindingPlanB/FM-QR-Challenge/README.md

 - I had added a top margin to the body when I realized I could easily center the whole card with {align-items: center}.

-- I was fretting over the border-radius and margins, comparing the design to my code, when I remebered reading that the purpose is not to perfectly match the design but to have a solid code.
-So I let it go.
+- I was fretting over the border-radius and margins, comparing the design to my code, when I remebered that the purpose is not to match the design perfectly but to have a solid code.

 ### Continued development